snd/url-pattern/README.md

 ```

 the default separator is `/`. you can pass a custom separator
-as the second argument to `newPattern`.
+as the second argument to `Pattern`.

 ##### match pattern against domain